This document discusses and details solutions for the security requirements of the Apertis system.

 Proper data wiping is only necessary to defeat forensic analysis of the hardware and would not pose a privacy risk for the simpler cases of the car changing hands.
 Such procedures rely on hardware support, so would only be possible if that is in place, and even in that case they may be very time consuming.
 It’s also worth noting that flash storage will usually perform wear levelling, which defeats software techniques such as writing over a block multiple times.
 Collabora recommends not supporting this feature.

 It is recommended to enable stack protection, which provides protection against stack-based attacks such as a stack buffer overflow.
-Ubuntu, the distribution used as a base for Apertis has enabled a stack protection mechanism offered by GCC called SSP.
+Debian, the distribution used as a base for Apertis has enabled a stack protection mechanism offered by GCC called SSP.
 Modern processors have the capability to mark memory segments (like stack) executable or not, which can be used by applications to make themselves safer.
 Some initial tests with the Freescale kernel 2.6.38 provided on imx6 board shows correct enforcement behaviour.

 Collabora will also document best practices for building software with this feature so that others can take advantage of stack protection for higher level libraries and applications.